vidhantsharma/emotion-detection-using-GAT/README.md

 2. Helper function "createDataSplit.py" is provided for doing this.
 You just need to provide the data path to it which contains images in this structure
         -data
             -emotion
 3. use "train.py" to train the model.
-The checkpoint will be stored by the name of "final_model.pt"
+The checkpoint will be stored by the name of "best_model.pt"
 4. The model accuracy can then be tested using "test.py"